 You may want to take a few days with no distractions to help your dog acclimatise.
 Be sure not to take too many days because then they will get used to having you around all the time.
 These days should be calm and quiet with not too many people in and out that will overwhelm your new pet.

 When your pet first comes to their new home it is important you give them some time to explore the house on their own and find their bearings.
 As part of their exploration of the home your pet should get the opportunity to explore outside.
-Initially this should be done on a leash, so they are safe when they first get outside but once they know the lay of the land they can be let off their leash.
+For dogs, initially this should be done on a leash, so they are safe when they first get outside but once they know the lay of the land they can be let off their leash.

 While they are exploring, this is the time you can introduce them to the rest of the family in a calm and relaxed setting.

-As soon as you get your pet their training should begin so that they do not learn any bad habits.
+As soon as you get your dog their training should begin so that they do not learn any bad habits.
 Even if your pet is already housetrained, they will need to get used to the rules of your house.

 Take your pet to the vet once you have them to get them checked up.
 This should be done by a vet that you know and trust.
 They will let you know if there are any underlying health issues that you should be aware of.
 During this check up your pet can get vaccinated and chipped, if they are not already.

 As responsible pet owners we want the best for our pets and that includes making sure they get the correct food, clean water, are kept safe and are protected through their insurance.
 While taking out pet insurance have a look at our wide range of cover levels to find cover that suits you and your pets needs.